ArrakisFinance/arrakis-docs/src/text/introduction/arrakisInfra.md

-# Arrakis Infrastructure
+# Arrakis Protocol

-Arrakis Infrastructure consists of two components:
+Arrakis Protocol consists of two major infrastructural components:

 - Offchain Market Making Infrastructure
 - Onchain Smart Contract Framework

-Our Offchain Market Making Infrastructure
+Our Offchain Market Making Infrastructure together with our Onchain Smart Contract Framework for DEX integrations comprise the Arrakis Protocol.

 <p align="center">
 <img src="../../../img/arrakis-infra-overview.svg" alt="arrakis-modular" width="500" class="img-svg"/>
 </p>

-For example, new [HOT AMM](../integrations/hotAmm.md) Public Vault is formed by the following components:
+For example, the new [HOT AMM Public Vault](../arrakisModular/publicVaults.md) is formed by the following components:

 - Arrakis Quoter and other offchain market making components.
 - Arrakis Modular (smart contract framework) using public vaults.
-- Valantis Modular DEX framework (as the 1st integration).
+- A new custom Valantis Sovereign Pool (as the 1st DEX integration).